WHCU: History

+Experimental years

-WHCU was first licensed as a broadcasting station, with the call sign WEAI, in May 1922 to Cornell University in Ithaca, New York.
-However, by this time the school already had extensive experience with radio communication on an experimental basis.
-The school reportedly began experimentation with a spark transmitter in 1906, and began radiotelephone work in 1910.
-In mid-1915 the university was issued a license to operate a "Technical and Training School" station, 8YC, and a year later was issued an Experimental station license with the call sign 8XT.
-(A later report states that the Experimental station's call sign was 8XU).
+What is now WHCU was first licensed on May 27, 1922, to Cornell University in Ithaca.
+However, by this time the school already had extensive experience with radio communication in its earliest stages.
+The school reportedly began experimenting with a spark transmitter for Morse code in 1906.
+It began radiotelephone work in 1910.

+In mid-1915, the university was issued a license to operate a "Technical and Training School" station, 8YC.
+A year later, it was issued an Experimental station license with the call sign 8XT.
+A later report states that the Experimental station's call sign was 8XU.

 Beginning in April 1917, due to the start of U.S. involvement in World War I, most civilian stations had to suspend operations.
 However Cornell was issued a special permit by the War Department to operate a station in conjunction with a campus military unit.
-After the end of the war, in late 1919 the university was authorized to operate a "War Department Training and Rehabilitation School" station, WU6, which was followed early the next year by the reactivation of Experimental station 8XU.
+After the end of the war, in late 1919 the university was authorized to operate a "War Department Training and Rehabilitation School" station, WU6.
+That was followed early the next year by the reactivation of Experimental station 8XU.